On this Page:

 The Kalamazoo College Virtual Reality Lab is hosted inside the Center for New Media Design in Room 141 in the Library.

 Kalamazoo College students, staff, and faculty are welcome to use the VR lab and our Oculus Rift equipment.
-We appreciate reservations 24 hours in advance, but walk-in visitors are welcome if the lab is available.
+Due to COVID restrictions, access is currently very limited, and requests to access it must be made at least 24 hours in advance.
+We cannot guarantee access at this time.
 We ask that all visitors sign a waiver form.
 The waiver text can be previewed below.

 There is also a list of available experiences installed on our Oculus Rift device.
 The experiences range from comfortable and stationary to active and intense.
 Our staff can help find something that’s right for you!

 During the academic year the VR Lab hours are as follows: